1Password/scim-examples/beta/do-app-platform-op-cli/README.md

   >
   > **Only** [Step 1: Install doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/#step-1-install-doctl) in the `doctl` installation guide is required for this step for Mac and Linux.

-### Step 2: Add your 1Password account and configure the DigitalOcean access.
+### Step 2: Add your 1Password account and configure your DigitalOcean credentials.

 If you haven't already done so, add your 1Password account and connect 1Password CLI to your desktop app, then configure the DigitalOcean shell plugin:

-1. [Add your 1Password account](https://support.1password.com/add-account/) to 1Password 8 for Mac or Linux or Windows.
+1. [Add your 1Password account](https://support.1password.com/add-account/) to 1Password 8 for Mac, Windows or Linux.
 2. [Connect 1Password CLI to the 1Password app](https://developer.1password.com/docs/cli/about-biometric-unlock#step-1-connect-1password-cli-with-the-1password-app).
 3. [Create a DigitalOcean personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) with both read and write scopes.
 4. [Configure the DigitalOcean shell plugin](https://developer.1password.com/docs/cli/shell-plugins/digitalocean#step-1-configure-your-default-credentials) for Mac and Linux.
 Choose `Import into 1Password…` to save your DigitalOcean personal access token in your 1Password account and authenticate `doctl`.